Meet Henny, who has volunteered with Northamptonshire Police for over 10 years.

 By volunteering with us you could play a vital role in helping us deliver and improve the service we provide to communities across Northamptonshire.

-If you have some spare time we will be able to provide opportunities to help you develop yourself, learn new skills and make a difference in the communities.
+If you have some spare time we will be able to provide opportunities to help you develop yourself, learn new skills and make a difference to people’s lives.

 You will be fully supported in your role as a volunteer, and provided with the appropriate training and updates.